 So you decided to go out country dancing.
 Why wouldn't you?
 You love dancing and you've got some rhythm (even if you don't, hey, it's fun).
 But then it happens.
 You get out there on the floor, and some other couple is putting you and your partner utterly to shame.
-You look bad and end up not getting a second date.
-That cowboy (or girl) could have been the love of your life, but you'll never know because of your sad dancing ineptitude.

 This is your chance to get some quick dance lessons so you can master those famous Texas country dance steps!
 Even though they look intricate and complicated when put to music, these steps can be deceptively simple, and make you look like a pro!
 Move over waltz and cha-cha, you'll blend in at any honky-tonk once you review these simple dance videos.